rochiecuevas/shared_accommodations/README.md

 ![alt text](https://github.com/rochiecuevas/shared_accommodations/blob/master/Images/Airbnb_annual_avg.svg?sanitize=True)<br>
 *Fig 8.
 Peer-to-Peer Short-Term Rental Rates (USD) in San Francisco Neighbourhoods*

 In terms of districts (Fig 9), Western Addition and Outside Lands experienced a continuous increase in short-term rental rates.
 In contrast, there was a price decrease from 2016 to 2017 in Downtown, in North of Downtown, and in Southern districts.
 The number of listings of peer-to-peer short-term rental clearly increased from 2015 to 2017.
 In 2015 and 2016, Outside Lands had the fewest listings for peer-to-peer short-term property rental.
 By 2017, however, the district already had the same number of listings as North of Downtown.
 On the other hand, Western Addition had the most number of listings for the three years.
-It is interesting to note that the number of listings for short-term rental did not increase between 2016 and 2017 in the North of Downtown.

 |rates|number of listings|
 |---|---|